SunnyChoudhary850/E-Gyan/README.md

 📍 Gorakhpur, UP, India
 ---
 📄 License
-This project is open source and available under the MIT License.
+This project is open source and available.
 ---
-<p align="center">Built with ❤️ by Er.
-Sunny Choudhary</p>